jalasoft/Microfocus-homework-phonebook/README.md

  There is no end-to-end test, I found some libraries how to test a JavaFX application as a whole.
  For example RobotFramework seems to be an appropriate one, but I did not have enough time to play with it.

+ More negative tests like adding new null contacts, etc.

  ### Reporting
  TestNG generated HTML formatted report.
 This report could be further deployed etc. For now